VeronicaOS/frameworks/README.md

 # SwiftBuy

-For this project I was tasked to To apply knowledge of React to build an eCom store.
+For this project I was tasked to to apply knowledge of React to build an eCom store.

 ## Description